INDUCE-Lab/HealthEdge-Diabetes-Prediction/README.md

 The major conrributions of this work are as follows:

-- A simplified end-to-end framework for the monitoring of risk factors and prediction of diabetes for users.
+- A end-to-end framework for the monitoring of risk factors and prediction of diabetes for users.
 - Design and Architecture of an end-to-end system for monitoring and prediction of diabetes risk.
 - Development of a prototype for diabetes risk factors monitoring and prediction in IoT-Edge integrated system..
 - Implementation of an authentication mechanism and a block-chain technique to ensure that data is protected.